vinayawasthi/vinayawasthi/README.md

 ### Hi All
 My name is Vinay Avasthi.
 I am a software professional having experience in IT for almost 8+ years.
 I have mostly worked on .NET Framework, SQL Server.
-My role is Senior Software Engineer.

 Since last 6 7 years I have mostly worked as architect and my expertise are: